youtalk/autoware-documentation/docs/contributing/testing-guidelines/testing-in-general.md

 [cpplint](https://github.com/google/styleguide/tree/gh-pages/cpplint),
 [uncrustify](https://github.com/uncrustify/uncrustify).

-Tests using the tools above allow Autoware.Core to follow C and C++ style guides which results in uniform, easy to read code.
+Tests using the tools above allow Autoware to follow C++ style guides which results in uniform, easy to read code.

 ### Static code analysis

-The [Cppcheck](https://github.com/danmar/cppcheck) tool is used for applications written in Autoware.Core.
+The [Cppcheck](https://github.com/danmar/cppcheck) tool is used for applications written in Autoware.

 Static code analysis tools detect the following types of errors: